 MSL is one of the largest studies of college student leadership to date and was further significant for its use of theoretically grounded measures.
 The impact of MSL extends beyond the arena of leadership education as well.
 Researchers have used data to explore a wide array of critical topics from campus climate and sense of belonging to student involvement and diversity education.

 A number of organizations have contributed to the development of the MSL.
 The National Clearinghouse of Leadership Programs played a central role as the sponsor of the MSL.
 Further support for MSL 2006 was provided by the C. Charles Jackson Foundation, ACPA: College Educators International Educational Leadership Foundation, National Association of Student Personnel Administrators, University of Maryland, and LeaderShape.
 The 2009 iteration received continuing support from the C. Charles Jackson Foundation and the NACA Foundation.

 Since 2006, hundreds of college and university campuses have participated in the MSL, providing both national and international data on leadership outcomes.
 Participating campuses range in size, location, mission, Carnegie classification, and student demographics reflecting the diversity of institutional types in higher education.

-The MSL Team is incredibly grateful for the institutions that participated in the 2015 MSL cycle.
+The MSL Team is incredibly grateful for the institutions already enrolled in the MSL2018 cycle.